openstreetmap/openstreetmap-website/CONTRIBUTING.md

 * Keep your commit messages relevant to the changes in each individual commit.

-When writing commit messages please try and stick to the same style as other commits, namely:
+When writing commit messages, please try and stick to the same style as other commits, namely:

 * A one line summary, starting with a capital and with no full stop.
 * A blank line.
 * Full description, as proper sentences with capitals and full stops.

-For simple commits the one line summary is often enough and the body of the commit message can be left out.
+For simple commits, the one line summary is often enough and the body of the commit message can be left out.

 ## Pull Requests

-If you have forked on GitHub then the best way to submit your patches is to push your changes back to GitHub and then send a "pull request" on GitHub.
+If you have forked on GitHub, the best way to submit your patches is to push your changes back to GitHub and then send a "pull request" on GitHub.

 If your pull request is small, for example one or two commits each containing only a few lines of code, then it is easy for the maintainers to review.

-If you are creating a larger pull request, then please help the maintainers with making the reviews as straightforward as possible:
+If you are creating a larger pull request, please help the maintainers with making the reviews as straightforward as possible:

 * The smaller the PR, the easier it is to review.
-In particular if a PR is too large to review in one sitting, or if changes are requested, then the maintainer needs to repeatedly re-read code that has already been considered.
+In particular, if a PR is too large to review in one sitting, or if changes are requested, then the maintainer needs to repeatedly re-read code that has already been considered.
 * The commit history is important.
 This is a large codebase, developed over many